Midnight (1922 film): Plot

-As described in a film magazine, Edna Morris (Binney), daughter of William Morris (Courtleigh), American ambassador to a South American country, is inveigled into a hasty marriage with George Potter (Hull), an attache of the embassy.
+As described in a film magazine, Edna Morris, daughter of William Morris, American ambassador to a South American country, is inveigled into a hasty marriage with George Potter, an attache of the embassy.
 That same day George is threatened with arrest for embezzlement and escapes by leaping into the bay.
 He is believed drowned.
 Edna's father resigns his post and they return to their American home.
-On an adjoining estate is Senator Dart (Martindel) and his son Jack (Mulhall).
+On an adjoining estate is Senator Dart and his son Jack.
 Edna falls in love with Jack and their engagement is announced.
 George returns and attempts to blackmail Edna's father, who then forbids the marriage of Edna and Jack.
 However, the couple elope and are married right at midnight.
 Upon their return home, Edna finds George's body in the library.
 The butler clears up the mystery, stating that he shot the man in the dark, thinking he was a burglar.
 A bullet from Potter's gun hit the wall clock and it shows that the shooting occurred ten minutes before midnight.